Tiger-Tom/RunServerDotPy/README.md

 # RunServerDotPy
-A script to run a Java Minecraft server, and can run special ChatCommands, automatically backs up the server, and log important information.
+A script to run a Java Minecraft server, and can run special ChatCommands, automatically back up the server, and log important information.
 > "Incredible.
 Best program I have ever used.
 11/10 stars. (_Note: I was __NOT__ paid to write this review_)" -@Tiger-Tom

 This script has the following features (besides interfacing with the Minecraft server as a command line):